The Enhancing Higher Education System Performance project aims to address three key policy questions concerning policymakers:

 Countries may choose to participate in one or both of the strands of work, according to their national priorities.

-The OECD will collect data and information across different performance dimensions in higher education within a policy relevant framework to:
+The OECD is analysing data and information across different performance dimensions in higher education to provide countries with: